For more information or to get a quote contact us today

 Commercial airline pilots must follow specific laws and regulations that help ensure safe and efficient operation during flight.
 However, these rules do not usually apply to small planes.
 Instead, the preflight inspection depends on the pilot’s judgment and experience, meaning an inexperienced pilot could deem their aircraft airworthy despite significant oversights.

-Sometimes an accident happens because of an honest oversight of the pilot or a trusted employee.
+Sometimes, an accident happens because of an honest oversight of the pilot or a trusted employee.
 Even if they aren’t the sort of people to cut corners, the risk of a small plane accident will never be zero.
 It’s always there.
 When an accident happens, the pilot may be liable for what happens to the passengers or people on the ground.

 Defective Parts

 Small airplanes are more prone to mechanical faults due to the lack of regulatory equipment.
-Dangerous designs and defective parts may be the actual cause of some private plane crashes that get attributed to pilot error.
+Dangerous designs and defective parts may be the actual cause of some private plane crashes that are attributed to pilot error.

 3. Weather